 - Pour cauliflower out of skillet onto paper towels and let cool.
 Once cooled, squeeze any additional moisture out of the cauliflower within the paper towels.

-- Mix cooled cauliflower, cheese, oregano, garlic, and salt until blended.
-Stir in egg until all ingredients are combined.
+- Mix cooled cauliflower, coconut flour, cheese, oregano, garlic, and salt until blended.
+Stir in eggs until all ingredients are combined.